 This page is motivated by many years of travel in Mexico to explore aspects of the natural history of the country.
 Most exploration was focused on the succulent plants for which Mexico is very well known.
 It has the greatest diversity of cacti of any country and also has the largest diversity of Agaves, Yucca, and many Crassulaceae.
-Much of this is tied to the topographic diversity and resultant climatic variations that have led to the evolution of many limited-distribution plants.
+Much of this is tied to the topographic diversity and associated climatic variations that have led to the evolution of many limited-distribution plants.

 The idea here is to establish – along major Mexican Highways – a network of small protected areas that display key aspects of the Mexican flora.
-These places would be small, ideally fenced or demarcated clearly, and have facilities to encourage travelers to stop.
-These facilities would include restrooms, a place to eat, and possibly camping or other overnight facilities.
+These places would be small, ideally fenced or clearly demarcated, and with facilities to encourage travelers to stop.
+These facilities would include clean restrooms, a place to eat, and possibly camping or other places for an overnight stay.
 The most important facilities would be the education center and the associated nature trails winding through the natural terrain.
 Well-maintained trails across the landscape would be the key to attracting visitors.

 The proposed areas would be small, but not so small that they would risk being surrounded by undesirable development in a few years as commonly has occurred at sites on the periphery of major towns.
 Security would be important, both for the visiting public and for the plants, so the distance from the highways would be short – but still far enough away to have low traffic noise.
 Access would need to be daylight-only (except for guests staying there), and some personnel would need to live on-sight for additional passive security against possible plant poaching.